helabenkhalfallah/code-health-meter/README.md

 - [DOM-based XSS Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/DOM_based_XSS_Prevention_Cheat_Sheet.html)
 - [HTML Sanitization](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html#html-sanitization)

+8. **Graph Metrics and Their Significance for Software Quality** In addition to the Halstead metrics and Maintainability Index, **CodeHealthMeter** also leverages various graph metrics to analyze the structure and dependencies within your codebase.
+These metrics provide valuable insights into the overall software quality and potential areas for improvement.

+a. **Graph-Level Metrics**

+* **Density:**  Measures the interconnectedness of the modules within your project.
+A higher density indicates a more complex system with more dependencies between modules.
+While a certain level of density is expected in larger projects, excessively high density might suggest tight coupling and potential challenges in maintainability and evolution.  `projectDensity` provides this metric for your project.
+* **Modularity:** Quantifies the presence of distinct communities or clusters of modules within the system.
+Higher modularity suggests a better separation of concerns and potential for independent development and maintenance of modules. `projectLouvainDetails` provides details about the communities detected using the Louvain algorithm, including the modularity score.

+b. **Node-Level Metrics**

+* **Degree Centrality:** Measures the number of direct dependencies a module has.
+High degree centrality can indicate a module with many responsibilities or one that's heavily relied upon. `projectDegreeCentrality` provides this information for each module in your project.
+* **In-Degree Centrality and Out-Degree Centrality:** Provide a more nuanced view by distinguishing between incoming (dependencies on the module) and outgoing (dependencies of the module) connections. `projectInDegreeCentrality` and `projectOutDegreeCentrality` offer these insights.

+c. **How These Metrics Help**

+By analyzing these graph metrics in conjunction with other code quality indicators, you can:

+* **Identify potential bottlenecks or critical modules:** These might require special attention in terms of testing, maintenance, and refactoring.
+High `degreeCentrality` or central positions within communities can indicate such modules.
+* **Assess the overall complexity and interconnectedness** of your project using the `projectDensity` metric
+* **Make informed decisions about refactoring or architectural changes** to enhance maintainability, testability, and scalability.
+* **Gain a deeper understanding of the complex relationships and interactions** between different parts of your codebase.

 ---

 This quantitative and mathematical approach provides a more precise and objective assessment of software quality compared to more subjective methods: